Epiforge/Extensions/Epiforge.Extensions.Collections/README.md

-﻿This library provides a number of extension methods for collections and dictionaries:
+This library provides a number of extension methods for collections and dictionaries:

 * `EnumerableExtensions`, providing:
   * `FindIndex` - Finds the index of the first element in the source that satisfies the specified predicate